spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 - Next.js 13 beta introduces <a href='https://beta.nextjs.org/docs/routing/route-handlers'>Route Handlers </a>, they can only be used inside of the new app directory in <strong>app/api </strong>as a replacement for <a href='https://beta.nextjs.org/docs/data-fetching/api-routes'>API routes </a> only used in <strong>pages/api</strong>
 - for most of the API routes in this app I am using new approach placing the routes in the new app directory in <strong>app/api </strong>
-- <a href='https://next-auth.js.org/getting-started/example'>but since NextAuth.js doesn't yet support new directory convention</a> all routes related to authentication will still have to be placed in <strong>pages/api</strong>

 - <a href='https://beta.nextjs.org/docs/routing/defining-routes#route-groups'>Route Groups</a> - new approach can be used for both front/backend routes,
   I am only using it on the backend, for example, in <strong>app/api/(homepage)/...</strong>

 - Prisma is used for data modeling and data is stored as PostgreeSQL in supabase, the connection to supabase is through Supavisor, a scalable, cloud-native Postgres connection pooler developed by Supabase (only avaliable since January 2024 - before the connection was through PGBouncer, which together with IPv4 protocols connections got deprecated on supabase as of end of Jan 2024)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>